zeh/snowflake/README.md

 This will start hosting a version of the site served on [http://localhost:3000](http://localhost:3000).

-Modifying any of the source files will trigger a new build automatically.
+Modifying any of the source files will automatically trigger a new build.

 ## Building